All-Tribune volleyball: Westby's Arena Kvamme named coach of the year

-Westby High School volleyball coach Arena Kvamme said the Norsemen's 3-0 win on the road against West Salem on Sept.
+Westby High School volleyball coach Arena Kvamme said the Norsemen’s Coulee Conference sweep on the road against West Salem on Sept.
 8 was a defining moment for the team in more ways than one.

-Kvamme called the long overdue win against their Coulee rival a “once in a lifetime feeling”, but Kvamme made sure the win didn't go to her team's head.
+Kvamme called the long overdue win against their conference rival a “once in a lifetime feeling.”
+But Kvamme made sure the win didn’t go to her team’s head.

 People are also reading…